BigFood2307/FS22_DynamicFieldPrices/README.md

 On average fields are now 21% more expensive to buy.
 However with some luck you can also find certain fields at almost half the original price.

+## Compatibility

+Compatible with FS22_BetterContracts.
+The displayed value is the combined discount from both mods (if BCs discounted fields option is enabled).
+Price factors from both mods are multiplicative (-10% DFP, -10% BC -> -19%).

 ## Possible future ideas

 - Changing greediness by fulfilling/canceling contracts (or adding a extra factor for it)